-- “La carte cinématographique du XVIe siècle: sur la route transdisciplinaire.”
-In Illustrations inconscientes: Ecritures de la Renaissance.
+- “La carte cinématographique du xvie siècle: sur la route transdisciplinaire.”
+Illustrations inconscientes.
+Ecritures de la Renaissance.
 Mélanges offerts à Tom Conley.
 Ed.
-Bernd Renner and Philip Usher.
+Bernd Renner and Phillip John Usher.
 Paris: Classiques Garnier, 2014.
 31–44.

 - “The Mobility of Constancy: Montaigne, Shakespeare, and Lipsius.”
 REAL: Yearbook of Research in English and American Literature 28 (2012): 73–91.

 - FREN562.
 Poetry and Poetics of the French Renaissance.

 - FREN388-FREN389.
 The History of French Cinema I & II.

 - Louai, El Habib.
 “Chronicling a Cultural Encounter in the Interzone: Social Unconventionality, Hobo Reclusions and Countercultural Agency in the Writings of Mohamed Choukri, Mohammed Mrabet, Larbi Layachi, William S. Burroughs, Allen Ginsberg and Jack Kerouac.”
 Co-directed with Prof. Nourdin Bejjit.
 Mohammed V University, Rabat, Morocco.
 March 2019.